Helpful tips and questions to think about before you start your new home build or remodel.

 - This is one of my personal pet peeves, but please check tree and bush heights before planting them next to your house.
 You don’t want to constantly have trimming issues with a tree touching your roof.
 Or it’s roots damaging your foundation.

-Kitchen & Bath – Tips for Building a New Home
+Kitchen & Bath Planning Tips for your Home or Remodel

 - Floor tile… under cabinets or against.
 This can be a hotly debated issue, folks.
 I’m personally on the side of installing the cabinets, then the tile around it, for many reasons.
 But to each their own. 😉 I didn’t insist on it for our kitchen remodel and I still regret it.
 In fact, I just shared my easy DIY for caulking the gap between the cabinets and the floor.